Minimize Risk When Establishing Partnerships

 • Could engaging with the potential partner limit future engagement with other international partners?

 • From where does the potential partner receive funding?
 What is the governance structure of the potential partner?
-What implications could these details have on how this potential partner is perceived?
+How might these details impact how this potential partner is perceived?

-• What are the potential partner’s terms/policies on research security?
-Data security?
+• What are the potential partner’s terms/policies on research security and data security?

 International Research Partnerships